-This easy cheesy pasta bake is a quick weeknight dinner for the family!
-It uses mostly pantry ingredients and whips up in a flash.
+This easy cheesy pasta bake recipe is a quick weeknight dinner for the family!
+The cheesy pasta uses mostly pantry ingredients and whips up in a flash.
 Perfect for those busy nights.

 Enter this easy, cheesy pasta bake.
 It's seriously one of the easiest dinners you can ever make.
 Simply boil pasta, toss with a can of tomato sauce, add some herbs if you want, top with cheese, and stick it under the broiler.

-It really just uses the simplest of ingredients too.
-Ones I always have around, and you probably do to.
+This easy cheesy pasta bake recipe really just uses the simplest of ingredients too.
+Ones I always have around, and you probably do too.
 And if you don't?
 Easy to switch stuff out.

 - Dried pasta